13 June 2019

 But, you say, none of this counts because Die Partei is a satirical party (it was founded five years ago by the Private Eye-esque Titanic publication).
 And of course you’re right – we can all agree that British politics is beyond satire these days, so Die Partei, sadly, can’t help us.

 (3) So, how about something a little more traditional…

 Carrot and stick?
 Well, I think such suggestions are a bit old-hat to be of any use.
-Quite apart from insulting to the General (who installed himself as a dictator in 2014 via a military coup).
+Quite apart from insulting to the General.
 Instead, what won the day for him may well have been his pop-songs and the way he uses them to get his message across to the people.
 The new prime minister is a talented and prolific song-writer (see Singing Malware, Shaw Sheet issue 192, 07 March 2019) – perhaps it was this ability to match heart-warming lyrics to catchy tunes which won him the hearts and minds of all those MPs and secured him the prime-ministership.
 The pop song which he released just prior to last March’s general elections was his eighth and perhaps his finest.
 It was called New Day and was sung by an officer and a non-commissioned officer from his army:

 “Thailand’s new day is coming to refresh our hearts / Let us fix the disappointing past / A day when we have to combine our powers / Don’t let anyone come in and hurt Thailand / Thailand’s new day will be brilliant when everyone proudly performs their duty…”

 So there you go, Boris, Michael, Rory, Matt, Andrea, Sajid, Dominic, Esther, Jeremy and Mark; match that masterpiece and victory is assured.